spinnaker/spinnaker.io/content/en/docs/guides/runbooks/sharding-spinnaker.md

 ## Intro

-This document shows you how to shard traffic to different areas of Spinnaker:

-The general pattern is that you define a selector class in your configuration.
-The requests will then be propagated to the defined selected shard.
+This document shows you how to shard traffic to different Spinnaker services based upon configured criteria.
+The general pattern is to define a selector class in your configuration.
+Endpoints will then be selected based upon the criteria specified in the selectors.

-At Netflix, we create read-only shards for clouddriver to better manage requests.
-Each read-only shard is connected to a Redis replica.
+As an example, Netflix create read-only shards for Clouddriver to better manage requests.

 Selectors exist at these levels: